xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 * There is a default candidate path with a preference of 200 using head-end IGP path computation
 * Each candidate path can have multiple explicit segment lists defined with a bandwidth weight value to load balance traffic across multiple explicit paths

-### Service to SR-TE Policy Forwarding
+### Service to SR-TE Policy Forwarding - Per-Destination
-Service traffic is forwarded over SR-TE Policies in the CST design using per-destination automated steering.
+Service traffic can be forwarded over SR-TE Policies in the CST design using per-destination automated steering.
-* Per-destination steering utilizes two BGP components of the service route to forward traffic to a matching SR Policy
+Per-destination steering utilizes two BGP components of the service route to forward traffic to a matching SR Policy
   * A color extended community attached to the service route matching the SR Policy color
   * The BGP next-hop address of the service route to match the endpoint of the SR Policy

+### Service to SR-TE Policy Forwarding - Per-Flow
+Service traffic can also be forwarded over SR-TE Policies in the CST design using per-flow automated steering.
+Per-flow automated steering uses the same BGP criteria as per-destination steering but also uses the CoS of the ingress packet to determine the proper SR Policy to steer traffic over.
 ### SR-TE Configuration Examples

 #### SR Policy using IGP computation, head-end computation
 The local PE device will compute a path using the lowest cumulative path to 100.0.1.50.
 Note in the multi-domain CST design, this computation will fail to nodes not found within the same IS-IS domain as the PE.